Office Assistant Resume Samples & Writing Guide

 2. Quantify your work experience and accomplishments

-Quantifying your accomplishments and achievements is the best practice for creating an office assistant resume.
-Using hard numbers to illustrate your experience gives the hiring manager a clearer picture of how you contributed to your previous job.
+Quantifying your achievements gives the hiring manager a clearer picture of how you contributed in past roles.

 Office assistants in particular should add hard numbers to provide evidence of their reliability, efficiency, organizational, and management skills.